emuell/afseq/docs/src/API/cycle.md

 ### PlaybackState<a name="PlaybackState"></a>
 `"running"` | `"seeking"`
 > ```lua
-> -- - *seeking*: The emitter is auto-seeked to a target time.
-All results are discarded.
+> -- - *seeking*: The pattern is auto-seeked to a target time.
+All events are discarded.
 Avoid
 > --   unnecessary computations while seeking, and only maintain your generator's internal state.
-> -- - *running*: The emitter is played back regularly.
-Results are audible.
+> -- - *running*: The pattern is played back regularly.
+Events are emitted and audible.
 > PlaybackState:
 >     | "seeking"
 >     | "running"